Urban Institute: Organization

-Urban Institute's staff of approximately 450 works in several research centers and program areas: the Center on Nonprofits and Philanthropy; Metropolitan Housing and Community Policy Center; Health Policy Center; Education Policy Center; Income and Benefits Policy Center; the Center on International Development and Governance; the Justice Policy Center; the Labor, Human Services, and Population Center and the Low Income Working Families project.
-The institute also houses the Urban Institute – Brookings Institution Tax Policy Center, the National Center for Charitable Statistics and Urban Institute Press.
-In 2010, the institute conducted research related to all 50 states and roughly 25 countries.
+Urban Institute's more than 600 staff works in several research divisions and program areas: Family and Financial Well-Being; Health Policy; Housing and Communities; Justice and Safety; Nonprofits and Philanthropy; Race and Equity; Research to Action; Tax and Income Supports; Technology and Data; Upward Mobility; and Work, Education, and Labor.
+The institute also houses the Urban Institute–Brookings Institution Tax Policy Center, the WorkRise network and Housing Matters.

 The Institute works with the Association of Fundraising Professionals to produce the Fundraising Effectiveness Project.
 This report provides a summary of data from several different donor software firms and other data providers such as Bloomerang, DonorPerfect, NeonCRM, the Seventh-day Adventist Church, DataLake, DonorTrends, eTapestry, ResultsPlus, and ClearViewCRM.
 According to the report, donors gave 3% more in 2016 than 2015, but getting $100 cost nonprofits $95.

 Staff

 Sarah Rosen Wartell, a public policy executive and housing markets expert, became the third president of the Urban Institute in February 2012.
 She succeeded Robert D. Reischauer, former head of the Congressional Budget Office.
 Reischauer succeeded William Gorham, founding president, in 2000.

 Most Urban Institute researchers are economists, social scientists, or public policy and administration researchers.
 Others are mathematicians, statisticians, city planners, engineers, or computer scientists.
 A few have backgrounds in medicine, law, or arts and letters.
-Since at least 2015, the institute's DEI program has resulted in staff being approximately 60 % female identifying, and 25% minority staff.
+Since at least 2015, the institute's DEI program has resulted in staff being approximately 60% female identifying, and 25% minority staff.

+In 2021, the Urban Institute Employees Union (UIEU) was formed and is affiliated with the Nonprofit Professional Employees Union (NPEU), a local of the International Federation of Professional and Technical Engineers.
+In 2024, ratification of the first collective bargaining agreement (CBA) was reached.